rand-projects/fisb-decode/docs/source/document.rst

 Once you are getting solid FIS-B packet reception, try to save some in a file for later processing.
 If you record an hours worth, you will have at least one of everything they are sending.
 A little over an hour will get you at least two sets of METARs.
-All products are transmitted, so you should get at least one of everything in a 15 minute interval.
+Most products are retransmitted, so you should get most items in a 15 minute interval.
 More data is always better, so collect as much as you can.
 Going during bad weather times will get you a better regional radar display.